alistairclark/lyric_parser/README.md

 # Getting started

-This project is yet to be deployed, but you can run it locally.
+If you want to run the site locally..

 ### Prerequisites